150mg Is How Many Ml

 Q: Is it safe to estimate the dosage myself?

-A: No. Never attempt to estimate the dosage.
-Incorrect medication dosage can have serious health consequences.
-Always follow the prescribed instructions and seek professional advice when needed.
+A: No. Think about it: never attempt to estimate the dosage.
+In real terms, incorrect medication dosage can have serious health consequences.
+Always follow the prescribed instructions and seek professional advice when needed Most people skip this — try not to..

 Q: What are some common units used in medication dosage?